M7OCM/890/README.md

 💀 Usual disclaimer, experimental firmware on a radio known for spurious signals and harmonics... what could possibly go wrong?! 🧯

 Use at own risk, no guarantee anything will work correctly or as intended.
-Provided as is for ham operators to evaluate ☠ Goes without saying back up your SPI.
+Provided as is for ham operators to evaluate ☠ Goes without saying back up your SPI with OEFW Flasher tool.

 ![20231126_232206](https://github.com/M7OCM/890/assets/128899149/54afe5dd-b26f-43c8-a622-3b85a9a4fee7)